Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: Impulse Control Problem

-\begin{rem} When $a$ is a natural boundary, $\xi(a)= -\infty$ and thus it follows from \eqref{e:g/xi-limit:a}, Condition \ref{cond-interior-max}, and Proposition \ref{prop-Fmax} that The transversality condition \eqref{eq-xi-transversality} is therefore introduced to verify the optimality in $\A$ of the $(w^{*}, y^{*})$-impulse strategy.
+\begin{rem} When $a$ is a natural boundary, $\xi(a)= -\infty$ and thus it follows from \eqref{e:g/xi-limit:a}, Condition \ref{cond-interior-max}, and Proposition \ref{prop-Fmax} that The transversality condition \eqref{eq-xi-transversality} is therefore introduced to verify the optimality in $\A_{\rm Imp}$ of the $(w^{*}, y^{*})$-impulse strategy.
 In addition, a close examination of the proof of Proposition \ref{prop-optimal-control} reveals that \eqref{eq-xi-transversality} can be relaxed.
 Indeed, equation \eqref{e:reward-bdd-1} holds as long as \eqref{eq-transversality} is true.
 Moreover, by a similar argument as that for the proof of Proposition 4.2 of \cite{helm:18}, we can show that for any $(w, y)\in \cR$, the $(w,y)$-policy defined in Definition \ref{thresholds-policy} satisfies \eqref{eq-transversality}.
-Introduce the less restrictive transversality condition for those policies having infinitely many interventions, as an alternative to \defref{admissible-policy}(iv)(b): \begin{description} \item[\defref{admissible-policy}(iv)(c)] if $a$ is a natural boundary, $\tau_k < \infty$ for all $k\in \mathbb N$ and \eqref{eq-transversality} holds, in which the sequence $\{\beta_n\}$ is given in \defref{admissible-policy}. \end{description} Define the larger class of admissible policies $\A_G$ to be those policies satisfying \defref{admissible-policy}(i), (ii), (iii), and (iv)(a) or (iv)(c).
+For policies having infinitely-many interventions, introduce the less restrictive transversality condition as an alternative to \defref{admissible-policy}(iv)(b): \begin{description} \item[\defref{admissible-policy}(iv)(c)] if $a$ is a natural boundary, $\tau_k < \infty$ for all $k\in \mathbb N$ and the inequality \eqref{eq-transversality} holds, in which the sequence $\{\beta_n\}$ is given in \defref{admissible-policy}. \end{description} Define the larger class of admissible policies $\A_G$ to be those policies satisfying \defref{admissible-policy}(i), (ii), (iii), and (iv)(a) or (iv)(c).
 Then, the $(w^{*}, y^{*})$-strategy is optimal in the class $\A_G$.
 Notice that since $G$ is defined using $F^*$, it is necessary to solve the optimization of $F$ over $(w,y) \in \R$ before one can determine the class $\A_G$.
 However, defining admissibility with \defref{admissible-policy}(iv)(b) uses the exit time potential $\xi$ in the transversality condition \eqref{eq-xi-transversality}, which is determined from the fundamentals of the underlying diffusion model.
-Thus, in principle, one can determine admissibility of a policy $R \in \A$ before solving any optimization problem. \end{rem}
+Thus, in principle, one can determine admissibility of a policy $R \in \A_{\rm Imp}$ before solving any optimization problem. \end{rem}

 \comment{ \begin{rem} {\blue \footnote{We need to revisit this remark also.} We make several remarks about the class $\A_{p}$ here.
 First, Lemma \ref{lem2-transversality} below indicates that under Conditions \ref{diff-cnd}, \ref{c-cond}, and \ref{cond-interior-max}, for any $R\in \A_{p}$, the resulting controlled process $X$ necessarily satisfies \eqref{e2-transversality} and \eqref{e:kappa<z0}.
 Second, when $a$ is an entrance boundary, $\A_{p} =\A$ thanks to Remark \ref{rem1-transversality}.
 Finally, we note that $\A_{p}\neq \emptyset$ for any $p > 0$ because it contains the ``$(w, y)$-policy'' of \defref{thresholds-policy}.
 This can be established by a similar argument as that for the proof of Proposition 4.2 of \cite{helm:18}. } \end{rem}}